top of page

 30 minute class

-Lets anchor in those multiplication facts with movement, stories and play.
-Supplemental to your curriculum at home, no matter what math program you use, this class will help your thriving or struggling student.
+Math Multipliers - Lets anchor in those multiplication facts with movement, stories and play.
+No matter what math program you use, this class will help your thriving or struggling student.

 Come join the FUN!